TL;DR:

 The major and consistent difference between the two procedures is how the biopsy needle enters the body.
 In a transperineal biopsy, the needle passes through the perineal wall — the area between the anus and testicles.

-Medscape explains that this approach offers similar results as a TRUS biopsy in terms of detecting cancer, but reduces the potential for infection.
+Medscape explains that this approach offers similar results as a TRUS biopsy in terms of detecting cancer, but reduces the risk for infection.
 Even when detection rates are similar, safer procedures are always preferable.

 MRI-Targeted Biopsy